mangod12/cybersecuritysaas/GITHUB_OAUTH_SETUP.md

 2. **"Redirect URI mismatch" error**
    - Ensure the callback URL in your GitHub OAuth App matches exactly
    - Check for trailing slashes or protocol mismatches
+   - Verify you're using the correct port (8000 for local)

 3. **"Invalid client" error**
    - Verify your Client ID and Client Secret are correct